Camp Taji: Facilities

 In December 2004 and until October 2010, Camp Taji reportedly boasted the largest PX facilities in Iraq, with Subway, Burger King and Pizza Hut franchises.
 Until October 2010, the food court also included Taco Bell, Popeyes Chicken, and Seattle's Best/Cinnabon.
 These concessions are now gone.
-Although the PX facility is large, it remains poorly stocked in comparison to Baghdad and Balad due to supply issues.
-In late May 2011, the Green Beans Coffee Shop re opened.
+Although large, the PX facility was poorly stocked in comparison to Baghdad and Balad due to supply issues.
+In late May 2011, the Green Beans Coffee Shop reopened.
 Of some 106 bases used by the United States in Iraq in 2007, Camp Taji was considered one of 14 "enduring" bases.

 Civilian contractors

 Camp Taji was served at any one time by up to 2500 civilian defense contractors in addition to its military personnel.
-The Basic Life Support Contract (Food, Laundry, Water) was supplied by KBR.
+The basic life support contract (food, laundry, water) was supplied by KBR.

-The Maintenance and Base Support Contract (Roads and Grounds, Building Maintenance, Construction Services) was held by RMS, a wholly owned subsidiary of IAP Worldwide Services, Inc.
+The maintenance and base support contract (roads and grounds, building maintenance, construction services) was held by RMS, a wholly owned subsidiary of IAP Worldwide Services, Inc.

 A significant service was provided by over 430 Iraqi translators who were working with companies such as TITAN, L3 and GLS.
 A large number of local interpreters were killed in action, as well as murdered during the Iraqi insurgency.

-Since 2013, the Base Life Support services have been held by SOS International LLC providing services to Foreign Military Sales customers, who in turn support Iraq Army equipment and training as well as US Military and Coalition Forces.
+Beginning in 2013, the basic life support services contract was held by SOS International LLC providing services to foreign military sales customers, who in turn support Iraq Army equipment and training as well as US Military and Coalition Forces.